Climate TRACE vs Triton AI

 - Does it have a free plan?

-- No, Triton AI does not offer a free plan.
+- No, Triton AI does not offer a free plan or public trial.

 - What integrations does it support?